ConorHoulihan/Coding-Challenge-Genesys/README.md

 # Coding-Challenge-Genesys
-Selenium1 is my initial iteration of the challenge, it runs locally and does not use docker.
+Genesys_Project is the most recent version, it implements testng and the page object model

 DockerSelTest is the closest I came to completing this challenge.
 In order to run it you need to enter the following in console: